Counseling & Advising Services

 Both bookstore locations remain open in the evenings on selected days during the first week of the quarter.

 The Cardinal Complete Program offers funding and scholarship support to cover the cost of tuition and fees for students who are within 15 credits of completion of an eligible degree or certificate program.
 In addition to being within 15 quarters of completion, a student must not owe a debt to SVC or be on Financial Aid Suspension to qualify.
 Awards are based on funding levels.
-For more information, please visit: https://www.skagit.edu/funding-your-education/
+For more information, please visit our web page at https://www.skagit.edu/funding-your-education/.

 Student Emergency Assistance